BEGINNER’S GUIDE TO SEWING PATTERNS

 Patterns are usually multi-sized.
 Many pattern companies will also provide a pattern in two different size ranges that have a crossover of sizes.
 For example Simplicity 1279 comes in H5 and R5 that covers sizes 6-14 and 14-22.

 A sewing pattern has a number to identify the pattern design, which is usually a four-digit number.
 Smaller independent companies prefer to give their patterns a name, which helps sewers remember them easily.

 The envelope may also have a description about the garment advising you on the sort of fit to expect or that the pattern belongs to a collection of patterns.
-In this case, the pattern (Simplicity 1279) shows that it is part of the Threads Magazine Collection.

 Most pattern envelopes will point out what sewing skills are required to make up the pattern ie beginners, intermediates or advanced level.
 Some patterns will also say how long it will take to sew – mainly found on more simple patterns.

 Here, will be listed any items that you’ll require to make the garment such as items like threads, zips and buttons.

 This section is important section to compare with your own measurements (height, chest, bust, waist and hips).
 It’s likely that you’ll be a combination of sizes so if you are making skirts, shorts and trousers – choose your hip measurement.
 And if you’re making dresses, tops and jackets – use your bust measurement.